 Living roofs for people and nature

-This year’s SFHA Development Conference will see the launch of three projects that received funding from the Social Housing and Green Infrastructure Fund – a partnership between SFHA, Scottish Natural Heritage, Architecture + Design Scotland and the Scottish Government.
-Today, Ivan Clark, Placemaking Team Manager, Scottish Natural Heritage discusses the Meadowbank Green Roof Viability project.
+SFHA's virtual Development Conference, taking place on 16 and 17 September, over two half-day sessions, will discuss three projects that received funding from last year’s Social Housing and Green Infrastructure Fund - a partnership between SFHA, NatureScot, Architecture + Design Scotland and the Scottish Government.
+The fund was created to support place-design that maximises the benefits of green infrastructure in social housing across Scotland.
+Ivan Clark, Placemaking Team Manager, NatureScot, discusses the Meadowbank Green Roof Viability project.

 Living roofs are commonplace in London and in some other English cities, but what are the benefits?
 What do they cost to install and maintain?
 Can they be integrated into Scottish housing projects in a way that doesn’t compromise the financial viability of the development?